 This guide describes common errors and their solutions.

-↔️ Galileo API Errors
+↔️ Galileo API errors

 Find solutions to errors with the Galileo API below.